lucianmldvn/generator-pinkman/README.md

 -------------

 * Provides a directory structure geared towards large Angular projects.
-    * Each controller, service, filter, and directive are placed in their own file.
+    * Each controller, service, filter, interceptor and directive are placed in their own file.
     * All files related to a conceptual unit are placed together.
 For example, the controller and HTML file for a partial are placed together in the same directory.
 * Provides a ready-made Grunt build that produces an extremely optimized distribution.
    * Build uses [grunt-ng-annotate](https://github.com/mgol/grunt-ng-annotate) so you don't have to use the Angular injection syntax for safe minification (i.e. you dont need `$inject` or `(['$scope','$http',...])`.
 * Integrates Bower for package management
-* Includes Yeoman sub-generators for directives, services, partials, and filters
+* Includes Yeoman sub-generators for directives, services, partials, interceptors and filters
 * Integrates [Font Awesome](http://fontawesome.io)
 * Integrates LESS
     * Includes a LESS file with general css classes that can be used across application